rwxrob/dot/README.md

 One example of this is anything with `tmux` that needs to be running in the current shell, window, and pane.

+## What's up with `RVAL`?

+Setting the global `$RVAL` variable in a script function has long been a convention to get around the fact that strings cannot be returned.

+## Why only GitHub?

+Because it is the industry/enterprise standard.
+GitLab lost.
+The rest weren't even in the race.
+I hate that so much power is consolitdated with GitHub, but any pragmatist will likely make the same decision.
+The `gh` tool and superior GitHub API destroys everything else in the field and has a strong group sustaining it.